 Violence Against Women and Girls (VAWG)

-This page introduces our work to end violence against women and girls as outlined in our Violence Against Women and Girls Strategy 2022-2025.
+This page introduces our work to end Violence Against Women and Girls (VAWG), as outlined in our Preventing Violence Against Women and Girls Strategy 2025-2029.

-- In the UK, 1,425 women were killed by men in the 10 years to 2018, which is around one killing every three days
+- In the UK, 1373 women were killed by men in the 10 years to 2022, which is around one killing every three days.
+You can find out details about this in the 2022 Femicide Cencus.

 - In the year ending March 2020 an estimated 4.9 million women had been victims of sexual assault in their lifetimes

-- Seven out of 10 women (PDF 518KB) have experienced some form of sexual harassment in public
+- Seven out of 10 women have experienced some form of sexual harassment in public

 - One in four women experience domestic abuse during their lifetime